The Startup Term Sheet Handbook: From Valuation to Negotiation

 Right of First Refusal (ROFR) and Co-Sale Rights

-Understanding these components is vital for both startups and investors.
-For startups, it provides clarity on what they're giving away and at what cost.
-For investors, it sheds light on the nature of their investment and their rights in the company.
-While the term sheet is a precursor to more extensive legal agreements, ensuring its accuracy and thoroughness can set the stage for smoother negotiations down the line.
+For startups, it signifies what they are giving away and how much it is costing them.
+For investors, it tells them about the kind of investment they have made and their entitlements in the company.
+The term sheet is a precursor to more extensive legal agreements but accuracy and thoroughness will help in making for smoother negotiations at a later stage.

 The Importance of Negotiation